 Electric cars for cleaner cities

-I-CVUE project is all about helping taxi operators cut their CO2 emissions by increasing the number of electric vehicles in large urban fleets.
+I-CVUE project is all about helping taxi operators cut their carbon emissions by increasing the number of electric vehicles in large urban fleets.

 Everyone wants to do their bit for the environment.
-But for large fleet companies, it can cost a lot of money.
+But for large fleet companies, it can be expensive.
 So assessments and incentives are vital.

 Cleaner vehicles.
 Cleaner Europe.

 I-CVUE project aims to make European cities cleaner by getting more electric vehicles (‘EVs’) on the road – to replace at least 1,000 older, less efficient petrol and diesel vehicles.

 Getting a plan down on paper – free assessments